enclave-id/enclaveid/README.md

 The web client is source-mapped and hosted on IPFS, so that the frontend is immutable and auditable.

 This setup guarantees to the user that no uninted third party can access their raw private data.

 ## Verification

-In order to verify the integrity of the images in the registry you can rerun the Kaniko builds as they are specified in the CI. (assuming the source code is safe)
+In order to independently verify the confidentiality of the system, the following assets need to be checked:

+- The Kata policy measurement
+- The image digests in the Kata policy
+- The frontend code on IPFS

+You can run `./verify.sh` from the root of the repository to check each of them.

+**Kata policy measurement**

+`make helm-chart` will render the Helm chart into two separate files, one pertaining the Kata specific configuration and the other the rest of the cluster.

+`az confcom...` will take the Kata config and produce a policy measurment, which should match the one in the attestation report.

+**Image digests in the Kata policy**

-You can then pull the images from the registry and verify that the files' SHAs are matching.
+All container images are built with Kaniko using the `--reproducible` flag, so that the SHAs are deterministic.

-(provide script that does this easily) k8s/scripts/verify.sh
+In the Helm chart, the images are referenced by their SHAs, binding the code to the attestation report.

+The script will build all images and check that the SHAs match the ones in the Kata spcific configuration rendered before.

+**Frontend code on IPFS**

+This one is easy: build the frontend from the repo release and compare the file hashes with the ones on IPFS.

 ## Development